Designations Congruent with Things: Chapter 14

 “Wait,” Newton says.
 “You had these?
 The whole time?
 In the diner?
 You jackass.
 We were on TV.”

-“I will collect and curate an entire library of literally all references to you in the cultural lexicon and organize it for you,” Hermann says, “at a later date.
+“I will collect and curate an entire library of literally all references to you in the cultural lexicon and organize it for you,” Hermann snarls, “at a later date.
 As of right now, I did not think it wise to expose you to television coverage of recent events in an uncontrolled environment.”

-“Yeah,” Newton snaps, cocking his head to favor his right eye as he digs through plastic shopping bags and emerges with the hydrogen peroxide.
+“Yeah.”
+Newton angles his head to favor his right eye as he digs through plastic shopping bags.
 “I already did.
-That was not a good-faith interrogative, dude.
-Do you even know me?”
+That was not a good-faith interrogative, dude.”
+He emerges with the hydrogen peroxide.
+“Do you even know me?”

 “For one, whether I have enough visual resolution to read,” Newton replies.
 “For two, what percent—”

-Hermann resists him, but Newton increases his own insistence with direct, linear proportionality and eventually just shoves him into the bed, saying, “just lie there, dude.
+Hermann resists, but Newton increases his own insistence with direct, linear proportionality culminating in a functional shove, saying, “Just lie there, dude.
 Just lie there and sleep.
 Easy.
 The easiest thing ever.”

 “I strongly object to being shoved onto a bed.”

-Newton struggles all the way out of his blazer and pitches it straight at Hermann, effectively preventing Hermann’s incipient retort.
+Newton struggles all the way out of his blazer and pitches it at Hermann, effectively preventing Hermann’s incipient retort.

 Hermann doesn’t dignify that with a response.